ppy/osu-wiki/news/2024/2024-01-28-community-choice-2023-open.md

 date: 2024-01-28 00:00:00 +0000
 ---

-A new year dawns upon us, but let's take one last step back to crown the ten most-liked maps of 2023 today!
+A new year dawns upon us, but let's take one last step back to crown the ten most liked maps of 2023 today!

 ![](https://assets.ppy.sh/contests/195/header.jpg)